Spinal Cord Injury & Disease Research

-The Spinal Cord Injury Research Program (SCIRP) provides "seed" grants of up to $250,000 per award for research projects in Missouri that deal with spinal cord injuries or acquired/congenital diseases of the spinal cord.
-Junior investigators new to the field and experienced investigators in other fields who wish to test novel ideas on a small scale in anticipation of applying for larger grants elsewhere are especially encouraged to apply.
+The Spinal Cord Injury/Disease Research Program (SCIRP) provides "seed" grants of up to $250,000 per award for research projects in Missouri that deal with (a) spinal cord injuries or (b) acquired/congenital diseases of the spinal cord ( see "Previously Funded").
+Investigators new to the field and experienced investigators in other fields who wish to test novel ideas in anticipation of applying for larger grants elsewhere are especially encouraged to apply.

 The research supported in past years has ranged from studies of the basic biology of spinal cord injuries/diseases to work on improving the treatment and mobility of persons suffering from such conditions, and important contributions to the field have been made.
 Some types of pilot studies that are potentially important but could not be conducted because of the earlier $50,000 limit (such as clinical research involving spinal cord injury patients) may now be feasible with the new maximum of $250,000.

 This year we expect that several research grants will be awarded by the Board of Curators of the University of Missouri to investigators who are employees or staff members of public or private educational, health care, voluntary health associations or research institutions located in Missouri.
 The Missouri State Bills that established the SCIRP require that the entire research project will be conducted and completed within the state of Missouri.
 Based on the recommendation of the Advisory Board of the Spinal Cord Injury Research Program and approval by the University of Missouri Board of Curators, a maximum of up to $250,000 per award will be available for exceptional projects.

 In accordance with sections 172.794.1 (5) and 172.790 (4) RSMo Cum.
 Supp.
 2012, the research project, defined as, “any original investigation for the advancement of scientific knowledge in the area of spinal cord injuries and congenital or acquired disease processes”, must be conducted in Missouri.